 Its seems that Google will now face a formal investigation into the allegations, so the European Commission must have found something which they think warrants a formal investigation in their initial enquiries.

-The last company to get on the wrong side of the European Commission was Intel, who ended up having to pay a fine of $1.45 billion, and if the EU finds Google guilty of any wrong doing the fine could be larger as the regulator is capable of making a company up to 10 percent of their revenue.
+The last company to get on the wrong side of the European Commission was Intel, who ended up having to pay a fine of $1.45 billion.
+This sets a significant precedent for Google, as the European Commission has the authority to impose fines of up to 10 percent of a company’s annual revenue.
+Given Google’s substantial earnings, a fine could potentially reach billions of dollars, making it a serious financial and reputational risk for the tech giant.

 via Engadget